DesperC/Awesome-Splatoon3-Hacking/README.md

 24. Copy the file and go to the game ID folder on the sd card (SD/atmosphere/contents)
 25. Enter the romfs folder

-Steps 26 - 28 can be skipped if you downloaded my Comet Range Blaster mod or any other mod that changes UI textures
+Steps 26 - 28 can be skipped if you previously downloaded my Comet Range Blaster mod or any other mod that changes UI textures

 26. Make a folder called `UI`
 27. Inside that folder, make a folder called `Icon`